Hong Kong: Hong Kong signs Model 2 IGA under FATCA

+Hong Kong and the US signed an intergovernmental agreement (IGA) on November 13 2014 that will facilitate compliance with FATCA by financial institutions in Hong Kong.
 Within Asia-Pacific, only Australia, New Zealand, Hong Kong and Japan have signed IGAs with the US Treasury to date, thereby defining their obligations and exemptions under FATCA and local law.
 In particular, the Hong Kong IGA covers certain exemptions for financial institutions or products, including Mandatory Provident Fund schemes, registered financial institutions with a local client base, certain investment advisers and investment managers established in Hong Kong.

 While the Hong Kong IGA largely mitigates the need for FATCA withholding, there will still be cases where FATCA withholding could apply that is, where withholdable payments (US source income or proceeds from the sale of property that generates US source income) are made to overseas non-participating FFIs.

 Under the IGA, foreign financial institutions (FFIs) in Hong Kong may rely on a set of streamlined due diligence procedures to screen and identify US indicia to locate US accounts and clients for reporting purposes.
 For example, in determining whether a new individual account is a US account based on a customised self-certification received from the applicant, rather than more esoteric procedures under FATCA regulations, such as the use of US-centric withholding certificates.
 FFIs are required, however, to confirm the reasonableness of such certification which can be accomplished by reference to other documents obtained during the account opening process.